phake/phake/docs/method-verification.rst

 Verifying Magic Methods
 =======================

-Magic methods are commonly used in PHP and the need to be able to seamlessly utilize them is always necessary.
 Most magic methods can be verified using the method name just like you would any other method.
 The one exception to this is the ``__call()`` method.
 This method is overwritten on each mock already to allow for the fluent api that Phake utilizes.
 If you want to verify a particular invocation of ``__call()`` you can verify the actual method call by mocking the method passed in as the first parameter.